 What’s colour got to do with it?
-The debate between darker skin and lipstick colour
+The debate between deeper skin tones and lipstick colour

 BY ARNELLE PATERSON

-This ideology seems to be apparent within Islington, an area that has increased in ethnic diversity over the last decade.
+Islington is an area that has increased in ethnic diversity over the last decade.
 The most recent census revealed that less than half of residents are White British in comparison to the 57% in 2001.
 Additionally, London’s Poverty Profile revealed that the largest ethnic groups after White British and White other are Black African and Black Caribbean.
+We set out to investigate the relationship between lipstick colouring and ideologies.

 Ashanty Alves, a 21-year-old student at City University used to be a member of the African-Caribbean Society.
 She reveals her observations of the Islington area, particularly at the public research university.
 “I haven’t seen black girls wearing bright coloured lipsticks in university, I’d say I see more black girls wearing nudes and browns which is great because for too long a lot of us have been told that colours that are similar to our skin colour are ugly.”